 Note: if the exact version of the application you want is not available when inspecting the Install menu button, you must first download the major release version, then update the application to the version you need.
 For example, if you wanted to download After Effects CS6 (11.0.4), you must first download After Effects CS6 (11.0) and then update that application to After Effects CS6 (11.0.4).
 For links to application updates, see this web page.

-If you are a Premiere Pro user and need to revert to Premiere Pro CC 2014.0.1 (8.0.1), there is not yet a download available for this version on the Adobe website.
+If you are a Premiere Pro user and need to revert to Premiere Pro CC 2014.0.1 (8.0.1) or Premiere Pro CC 2014.1 (8.1), there is not yet a download available for this version on the Adobe website.
 For now, download updates on the following pages on the prodesigntools website:

 Be sure to read the instructions on the prodesigntools website before installing.